 Jim’s latest initiative is the Widowed Community Financial Blog.
 Years of working with and advising widows, widowers, and surviving partners has provided a wealth of experience and knowledge in this complicated financial arena.
 The blog will regularly provide stories and experiences around the financial aspects of losing a spouse or partner and the transition to managing these financial affairs.

-To learn about Jim’s professional background and services as a fee-only financial advisor, visit HERE.
+Learn more about Jim’s professional background and services as a fee-only financial advisor.